The Rhode Island Student Loan Authority (RISLA) student loan refinancing program is available to borrowers in all 50 states.

 To qualify, borrowers must have a minimum credit score of at least 680 and a yearly income of $40,000.
 The maximum debt-to-income ratio permitted is 50%.

 Borrowers who have filed for bankruptcy within the past five years are not eligible for student loan refinancing through RISLA.

 Income-based repayment plan with forgiveness

-Uniquely, RISLA offers qualifying borrowers the opportunity to use income-driven repayment plans for their student loan debt.
+Uniquely, RISLA offers qualifying borrowers the opportunity to use income-driven repayment plans for their medical school loans.
 This type of plan pulls a maximum of 15% of the borrower’s income per month if they cannot afford their bills with the option for whatever remaining balance to be forgiven after a twenty-five-year period.
 The forgiven amount will, however, be taxed.